AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/ms-dynamics-odata-configuration.md

 <!--It is recommended to create a copy of the Form Data Model provided with the [!DNL Experience Manager Forms] package and configure data models and services to suit your requirements.
 It will ensure that any future updates to the package do not override your form data model.-->

-U kunt [ vormen het Model van Gegevens van de Vorm verzendt Actie ](/help/forms/using-form-data-model.md) voor een AanpassingsVorm om gegevens naar de Dynamica OData van Microsoft te verzenden.
+U kunt [ vormen het Model van Gegevens van de Vorm verzendt Actie ](/help/forms/using-form-data-model.md) voor een AanpassingsVorm om gegevens naar Microsoft Dynamics OData te verzenden.

 Voor meer informatie over het creëren van en het gebruiken van het Model van de Gegevens van de Vorm (FDM) in bedrijfswerkschema&#39;s, zie {de Integratie van 0} Gegevens ](data-integration.md).[